cs1302uga/cs1302-styleguide/README.md

 ## Run Checkstyle

-To run checkstyle on an individual file, say `src/cs1302/Test.java`, you can execute the command below. **The program is only guaranteed to work if your code compiles.**:
+To run checkstyle on an individual file, say `src/cs1302/Test.java`, you can execute the command below. **The program is only guaranteed to work if your code compiles.**

 ```
 $ checkstyle -c cs1302_checks.xml src/cs1302/Test.java